 Realizing that any approach based in “I only allow voices into my life that I agree with” is a formula destined to stunt our growth as humans, we must move beyond that thinking.
 We run into even more problems if the approach is centered around, “The voices that are the most entertaining,” “The voices that everyone else is listening to,” or “The voices that are the loudest.”

 How then, do we discern which voices should be allowed to speak into our lives?
-Perhaps the following questions offer a good place to start:
+Ask the following questions as a helpful guide for discernment.

 - Does the source evidence character/integrity?
 Is the lifestyle of the source consistent with their message?
 It would make no sense to allow into our lives the messages of those who do not follow their own advice.
 And while I start here, this may be the most difficult one to actually verify.
 It does, after all, take a somewhat intimate relationship with another to recognize their character and integrity.

 - Does the source evidence wisdom and understanding?
 Does the source have a healthy understanding and realization of people, things, events, and the world around us to consistently make correct decisions.
 If so, we would be wise to gladly (and humbly) allow their voices into our lives.
 And, quite frankly, the more the better.

 - Does the source bring inspiration into my life?
 Does the source inspire me to better the one life I’ve got?
 Does it breathe life into me or does it drain me?
 If it inspires me, welcome and thank you.

 - Does the source help me fulfill my life’s greatest goals?
 We all have goals.
 They may or may not be written down, articulated, or even identified yet; but in the depths of our heart, we all have something that we want to accomplish with our lives.
 Is the voice entering my mind moving me closer to that goal?
 Or distracting me from it?